Phishing Club is designed to work with most Linux distributions and provides installation and update functionality for systems using systemd.

 ---|---|

-Generated Password | Randomly generated administrative password Note: This password changes if the service restarts before setup |
+Generated Password | Randomly generated password Note: This password changes if the service restarts before setup |

 Phishing HTTP Server | URL for the HTTP phishing server endpoint |